 - you can’t work because your workplace has closed

-You can contact your local council to see if they can give you any extra help from a hardship fund.
+You can contact your local council to see if they can give you any extra help from a hardship fund, including food or essential things like clothes.
 Check your local council on GOV.UK.

 If you can’t pay your rent